Early Signs Of Pregnancy

 - A generalised backache which you don’t normally have.
 Headaches are another early sign and are thought to be due to the influence of pregnancy hormones.

 - An acute and heightened sense of smell.
 Odours you are usually not even conscious of may cause you to feel nauseated and almost light headed.
 You could be turned off by the smell of raw meat, especially chicken and beef.
-Even cooking smells which normally don’t bother you, may become almost intolerable.
+Even cooking smells which normally don’t bother you, may become almost intolerable and cause nausea.

 - You could find you develop a real dislike for foods and drinks you normally enjoy.
 Coffee, alcohol, fried or fatty foods could make you feel physically sick.
 If you are a cigarette smoker, you may find you develop a real aversion to the smell of cigarette smoke, let alone continue to smoke yourself.